-PERC is now considered a possible human carcinogen based on animal and epidemiology studies.
-A recent review study from the International Agency for Research team on Cancer (IARC) found a significantly increased risk of bladder cancer (RR 1.47, 95% CI: 1.16 - 1.85) among dry cleaner (Vlaanderen J et al., 2014).
-This study was well conducted using comprehensive review and meta-analysis of 26 selected studies.
-We used the result of IARC study and estimated the PAF based on exposure scenario.
+PERC is now considered a possible human carcinogen, based on animal and epidemiology studies.
+A recent review study from the International Agency for Research team on Cancer (IARC) found a significantly increased risk of bladder cancer (RR 1.47, 95% CI: 1.16 - 1.85) among dry cleaning workers (Vlaanderen J et al., 2014).
+This study was well conducted, using comprehensive review and meta-analysis of 26 selected studies.
+We therefore used the IARC study results to estimatethe PAF, based on exposure scenarios.

-4) The population attributable fraction (PAF) in the exposure scenario
+4) The population attributable fraction (PAF) for the exposure scenarios

-Based on the collected informaiton, w estimated the PAF in the exposure scenario (PERC exposure among dry cleaner with bladder cancer).
+Based on the collected information, we estimated the PAF in the exposure scenario (PERC exposure among dry cleaner with bladder cancer).
 PAF = 0.7 (1.47-1) / [0.7(1.47-1) +1] = 0.25

-It means that about 25% of bladder cancer among dry cleaners would be preventable if the PERC exposures were completely removed for dry cleaning.
+This means that about 25% of bladder cancersamong dry cleaning workers would be preventable if the PERC exposures were completely removed..

-5) The estimation of health benefit (attributable health burden) due to the new policy to prohibit the use of PERC for dry cleaning in the U.S
+5) Estimation of the health benefits (attributable health burden) of a new policy to prohibit the use of PERC in dry cleaning in the U.S.

 We used the incidence rate of bladder cancer among the general population to assess the attributable burden.
 According to the National Cancer Institute SEER program, the incident rate of bladder cancer was 19.5 per 100,000 people.
-Using the provided equation, the estimated attributable burden of bladder cancer was 3.64.
-It means that about four bladder cancer among dry cleaner could be preventable due to the new policy to prohibit the entire use of PERC for dry cleaning in the U.S.
+Using the equation described above,, we calculated that the estimated attributable burden of bladder cancer is 3.64.
+This means that about four bladder cancers could be preventable by a policy to prohibit the PERC in dry cleaning.

 6) The estimated economic value of health benefit (attributable costs)

-The cost of health benefit (avoided bladder cancer) was separately assessed depending on the types such as fatal bladder cancer and not fatal bladder cancer.
-The survival rate of bladder cancer used to categorize the rate of fatal and non-fatal disease.
-According to the SEER program, the surviving rate of bladder cancer was 76% between 2007 and 2013.
-Therefore, about three bladder cancer was assumed as non-fatal cancer and about one bladder cancer was assumed as fatal in this study.
+The cost of health benefits (avoided bladder cancer) were separately assessed , depending on whether the cancer is considered fatal or nonfatal.
+The survival rate was used to make this determinationo According to the SEER program, the survival rate of bladder cancer was 76% between 2007 and 2013.
+Using this data, about 3 nonfatal bladder cancers and w 1 fatal bladder cancer were assumed for this study.

-For non-fatal bladder cancer, the estimated medical cost of bladder cancer from EPA's Cost-of-Illness Handbook was used (Toxics, 2007).
-The estimated direct medical cost of bladder cancer was about $ 66,362 in 1991 dollars.
-We readjusted the value using the US CPI inflation calculator based on 13.2 % cumulative rate of inflation.
-The readjusted medical cost of bladder cancer in 2017 was about $1.2 million ($1,200,201).
-Therefore, the economic value of four non-fatal bladder cancer among dry cleaner was about $0.33 million ($332,878).
+For 1 nonfatal bladder cancer, the estimated medical cost was used from EPA's Cost-of-Illness Handbook (Toxics, 2007).
+This was about $ 66,362 in 1991 dollars.
+Adjusted for inflation using the U.S. CPI inflation calculator, this is about $1.2 million ($1,200,201) in 2017 dollars.
+Therefore, the economic value of 4nonfatal bladder cancers among dry cleaning workers is about $0.33 million ($332,878).

-For fatal bladder cancer, we applied the VSL to measure the economic value.
-We readjusted the recommend VSL to the value of $8.9 million in 2017 dollar using the US CPI inflation calculator based on 13.2 % cumulative rate of inflation.
-As a result, the economic value of avoided fatal bladder cancer due to EPA new policy was about $8.9 million.
+We applied the VSL to estimate the economic value of a fatal bladder cancer, .
+Using the US CPI inflation calculator, we adjusted this to obtain a value of $8.9 million for 1 fatal bladder cancer that could be avoided by eliminating perc.

-The total economic value of avoided bladder cancer among dry cleaners due to the policy to ban the use of PERC in dry cleaning was about $9.2 million.
+Combining the costs of both fatal and nonfatal bladder cancers, a policy to ban the use of perc in dry cleaning could avoid is about $9.2 million in costs.

 Discussion / Conclusion